GCUGrayArea/super-duper-fiesta/PROJECT_TASKS.md

-    Don't skip Phase 3 testing: Sync issues are much harder to debug than local issues Don't sync every single mouse movement (use thresholds) Don't forget .onDisconnect() cleanup for presence and locks Don't render cursors for the current user
+    Don't skip Phase 3 testing: Sync issues are much harder to debug than local issues Don't sync every single mouse movement (use thresholds) Don't sync while editing - only lock on start, sync on complete (mouseup) Don't forget .onDisconnect() cleanup for presence and locks Don't render cursors for the current user
     Don't ignore the 5,000×5,000 canvas boundary
-    Don't forget to update zIndex when objects are dragged Don't send echo updates back to the user who made the change Don't add Firebase integration until Phase 3 is complete and tested
+    Don't forget to update zIndex when objects are dragged Don't send echo updates back to the user who made the change (track lastModifiedBy) Don't add Firebase integration until Phase 3 is complete and tested Don't allow threshold-failing edits to sync (snap back to original position/size/rotation)

 Testing Strategy by Phase